Look at the time. Now count off 11 minutes.

 Biological and Social Imperatives Have Driven SPT Factors Deep Into Human Evolution

 Equally important, SPT ties these factors back to evolutionary reinforcement.
-Those deep roots through the history of the species make them powerful.
-Through the long arc of human evolution, the key factor in survival has been less our individual strength or guile, and more our capability to work together.
+Those deep roots through the history of the human race make them powerful.
+Through the long arc of human evolution, survival has been about not only our individual strength and guile, but also our capability to work together, Dr. Hunter suggests.

 Sociological work ties self-worth and social connection to a concept of joint intentionality, a shared goal that human groups may adopt implicitly in ways that other primates do not.
-It’s an ability found even in toddlers, who can read intention and attempt to assist adults even before they can fully model a state of mind in others.
+It’s an ability found even in toddlers.

 Mutuality is the balance that each individual brings in contributing to that joint intention.